 Company's Financial Statements are presented in Indian Rupees (Rs.), which is also its functional currency and all values are rounded to the nearest thousands (Rs.
 '000), except when otherwise indicated.

-Although accumulated losses exceed the net worth of the company as on 31.03.2019, the accounts have been prepared on going concern based on the future projections and considering the support from parent company
+Although accumulated losses exceed the net worth of the company as on 31.03.2019, the accounts have been prepared on going concern considering the support from parent company